Farming is the most valued profession behind only nursing, says public

 Of those surveyed, 91% said they feel that farming is important to the UK economy, demonstrating the key role agriculture businesses play in kickstarting growth for Labour’s new mission-led government.

-The survey will be published at the NFU’s first parliamentary reception since the general election, taking place today in the House of Lords.
+The survey was published at the NFU’s first parliamentary reception since the general election, which took place today in the House of Lords.

 ‘We never take it for granted’